BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/cti-for-starface/new and planned/_index.md

 - Hiding the CTI functions in the Role center for non-CTI users
 - Add compatibility for versons 7.2 and 7.3 for STARFACE phone systems

+### Version 2.2.0.0 - 15.09.2023
+- Manual creation of phone entries
+- Adjustment of CTI client startup behavior - client is started automatically only once per session

 ### Version 2.1.0.1 - 14.04.2023
 - Anpassung des Azure AD-App Berechtigungssatzes für die neue Version
 ### Version 2.1.0.0 - 06.01.2023